it-praktyk/New-OutputObject/README.md

 # New-OutputObject Module

 ## Description
 The PowerShell module intended for preparing PowerShell objects what the next help output filesystem objects, means: files and folders.

 The module does:
 - checks if the provided path is writable
 - prepares the file/folder name based on the path, prefix, suffix, date etc.
-- checks if the file/folder already exist and display dialog with warning and question about overwirte decission
+- checks if the file/folder already exist and display dialog with a warning and a question about overwrite decission

 The module doesn't
 - create file/folder (except that used to check if destination is writable but that files are not retained).

-Module version: 0.9.6 - 2016-11-13
+Module version: 0.9.7 - 2017-05-02
 [History of versions](VERSIONS.md)